mmraff/npm-two-stage/README.md

  (`su`, `sudo`, or if on Windows open a CMD window with **Run as Administrator** ...)
-* Ensure your **npm** installation is one of the versions targeted by this project, and ensure you are downloading the right branch of this project for your version of npm. **You are currently viewing the branch for npm 4.x.**
+* Ensure your **npm** installation is one of the versions targeted by this project, and ensure you are downloading the correct release of this project for your version of npm. **You are currently viewing the branch for npm 4.x.**
 * Note that backup copies of the original files modified by this project are created in the same location.
 If you ever want to use the uninstall script, it's best if you leave the backup files where they are.
+* If you have already installed npm-two-stage, you should run the npm-two-stage uninstall script first **if** you need to do any of the following:
+  - update npm
+  - update your nodejs installation
+  - remove your nodejs installation

 ## To Install
-1. On the github page of this project, navigate to the releases, find the one that corresponds to your installed version of npm, and locate the correct release.
-If your installed version of npm is behind by patch or minor version number, you must first update npm.
+1. On the github homepage for this project, navigate to the Releases page, and find the _latest_ release with your installed version of npm in the title.
+ If your installed version of npm is behind by patch or minor version number, you must update first.
 2. Download the project archive.
 3. Extract the contents of the project archive where they can be accessed from the target system.
 4. In a console window _with elevated privileges_, `cd` into the root directory of this project.
 5. Execute the script appropriate to your platform:
-    * if you have a **`bash`** shell,
+    * `install.sh` if you have a **`bash`** shell
-      ```sh
-      ./install.sh
-      ```
+    (You may need to use `chmod u+x` on this file to make it executable)
-    * if you are on Windows and only have a CMD window,
+    * `node win-install.js` if you are on Windows and only have a CMD window
-      ```sh
-      node win-install.js
-      ```
 6. Observe the output for the success/failure message.

 ## To Uninstall